hjsg1010/pottery/README.md

 # IN PROGRESS

 ## AIRI_Pottery
-3D classification and segmentation of points cloud data
+3D classification and segmentation (location prediction) of points cloud data
 * Each pottery(label) has various size of shards.
 * Each Shards has various size of points.